 While I have spent a large portion of my research career in a research institute setting (the Los Alamos National Laboratory), my teaching record includes developing several new courses at the State University of New York at Binghamton, Instituto Gulbenkian de Ciência, and Indiana University.
-I am passionate about interdisciplinary education and problem solving, training students in various academic programs including the NSF-NRT Interdisciplinary Training Program in Complex Networks and Systems which I direct at Indiana University.
+I am passionate about interdisciplinary science and education, training students in various academic programs including the NSF-NRT Interdisciplinary Training Program in Complex Networks and Systems which I direct at Indiana University.
 My teaching philosophy emphasizes group work mediated by informatics technology with the goal of getting students involved in the excitement of the subject matter and encouraging them to take intellectual ownership of it.
 I first applied these ideals in 1995 at SUNY with online publishing of lecture notes and interactive web assignments.
 At IU I have updated these ideas making extensive use of blogs and newer interactive group assignments, as seen in the course pages below.
 After developing the complex systems training program and syllabi for several courses, I have received the Indiana University, School of Informatics & Computing, Trustees Award for Teaching Excellence in 2006 and 2015.
 I have also helped develop the curricula of the PhD program on Computational Biology at the Instituto Gulbenkian de Ciência in Portugal.
 The courses and their materials I have taught are listed below.

 If you are interested in working in the area of Complex Adaptive Systems and Computational Intelligence, there are several ways to study and collaborate with us.
 Professor Luis Rocha supervises students and works with postdoctoral and senior researchers in the following ways:

 We accept students from various programs:

 Postdoctoral researchers are typically funded through project grants, and we are currently looking for applicants.
 Luis Rocha also works with self-funded postdocs.
 Contact him for more details.

 Visitors are typically self-funded.
 However, there are bodies which may supply funding for visitors to work on projects in collaboration with us.